srsran/srsRAN_matlab/README.md

 ## MEX

-The directory `+srsMEX` contains a MEX version of a number of classes and functions from the srsRAN Project.
+The directory `+srsMEX` contains MEX versions of a number of classes and functions from the srsRAN Project.
 Typically, MEX can be accessed as class methods for a better user experience: for instance, the class `srsMEX.phy.srsPUSCHDecoder` provides access to the MEX version of the srsRAN `pusch_decoder`.

 ### Building the MEX